tig-robertgrundeken/ghoma-google-home/README.md

 * For the THIS part Select the Google Assistent.
 * Select "simple phrase".
 By "what do you want to say?" you can fill in "lights on".
 * For the THAT part select Maker Webhooks.
 Select make a webrequest.
-* For the URL you can write the whole url.
+* For the URL you can write the whole url ending on "plugController.php?plug=off".

 Make another one for "Lights off".